 Learning how to cut jeans into shorts is essential for every DIY lover and fashionista.
-Cut-off denim shorts are among the most versatile bottoms that you can wear with any of your favorite tops and footwear.
-With the capability to make your own, you can have a new pair without spending too much time or money searching for one that matches your style.
+Cutoff denim shorts are among the most versatile bottoms that you can wear with any of your favorite tops and footwear.
+With the capability to make your own cut off jeans, you can have a new pair without spending too much time or money searching for one that matches your style.

 How to Cut Jeans Into Shorts - DIY Cutoffs

 Learning and mastering the steps of how to cut jeans into shorts isn’t enough.
-There are things to keep in mind so that you don’t end up disappointed or with cut-off shorts that you can’t wear.
+There are things to keep in mind so that you don’t end up disappointed or with cut off shorts that you can’t wear.
 Here are three of the most essential techniques for making jean shorts:

 - Choose the Right Pair of Jeans